GreatCowBASIC/Help/output/md/_ifdef.md

 The advantage of using `#ifdef` rather than an equivalent series of `IF` statements is the amount of code that is downloaded to the chip.
-`#ifdef` controls what code is compiled and downloaded, `IF` controls what is run once on the chip. `#ifdef` should be used whenever the value of a constant is to be checked.
+`#ifdef` controls what code is compiled and downloaded; `IF` controls what is run, once, on the chip. `#ifdef` should be used whenever the value of a constant is to be checked.

 GCBASIC also supports the `#ifndef` directive - this is the opposite of the `#ifdef` directive - it will remove code that `#ifdef` leaves, and